 Career and Academic Prospects

 Health information professionals at all levels of education and credentialing can expect to be in high demand as the health sector continues to expand.
-There are approximately 12,000 to 50,000 new jobs anticipated by 2017, and the Bureau of Labor Statistics cites medical records and health information technicians as one of the 20 fastest growing occupations in the U.S.
+There are approximately 26,000 new jobs anticipated by 2026, and the Bureau of Labor Statistics cites medical records and health information technicians as one of the 20 fastest growing occupations in the U.S.

 On top of strong job prospects, competitive salaries also await graduates.
 On average, more than half of new health information graduates with bachelor's degrees start with salaries in the $30,000 to $50,000 range.
 By five years out, one can earn upwards of $50,000 to $75,000 annually.
 (Health Information Career information, 2015)

-Click here and here for two detailed looks at career potential in the health information sector.
-Additionally, the AHIMA Career Map has job data, salary information, promotional pathways, titles of positions, and the emerging roles most likely to be found in the field of Health Information Management.
+Careers in Health Information and Planning your Career in Health Information are two detailed looks at career potential in the health information sector.
+Additionally, the AHIMA Career Map has job data, salary information, promotional pathways, titles of positions, and the emerging roles most likely to be found in the field of health information management.

 The HIM bachelor's degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 The following metrics are reported for the period of August 1, 2016 through July 31, 2017:

 - 80% of the first time test takers passed the Registered Health Information Administrator (RHIA) exam compared to the national pass rate of 69%.

 - 88% of the students surveyed indicated that they strongly or generally agree that the program met their expectations.